 The decision to help your animal pass also brings the choice of how you want to help them pass.
 We have the choice to give our friends the most peaceful passing, right in the comfort of home, anywhere (inside or out) you may feel that that provides the most comfort and serenity for your pet.
 You have the option to make one of the most difficult events we go through with a beloved animal less stressful and personalized to make it as gentle and memorable of a passing as possible.
 Our goal is to give your pet the most peaceful and compassionate parting, full of dignity and respect, so that the very end of their life can be as graceful and honored as the rest.

 Consults to discuss quality of life and personal concerns are always available.
-If you are unsure about what your options are and how your pet is feeling, please contact Dr. Bennett for a complimentary initial call and talk about what may be best for you and your family.
-We can go over considerations for a Quality of Life consult to help support you through the hardest decision for you and your family.
+If you are unsure about what your options are and how your pet is feeling, please reach out and we can talk through what may be best for you and your family.
+We can go over considerations for your family and our services to support you, including a Quality of Life consult to help support you through the hardest decision for you and your family.

 What to expect during the euthanasia process:

 We will review the details of the visit during our initial conversation and want to ensure that you know what to expect during the entire process.
 Slow, gentle steps ensuring your pets comfort will start with an initial administration of anesthetic medications to relax your friend.
 Most animals do not notice this brief step and within a few minutes are feeling mild sedation effects.
 You may choose to have this take place outside, on a favorite bed, or on your lap.

 As you are sitting together, your pet will continue to a place of good anesthesia, generally taking 10 or 15 minutes, aware only of your love and presence.
 The final injection is gently administered once your friend is experiencing a deep plane of anesthesia and will not have any pain or distress during this entire process.